Elles Bailey: Chart positions and awards

 In 2020, "Little Piece of Heaven" taken from her 2019 studio album, Road I Call Home (co-written with Bobby Wood and Dan Auerbach), gained the 'UK Song of the Year' title at the 2020 Americana Music Honors & Awards.

 Shining in the Half Light reached number 42 in the UK Albums Chart, peaked at number 1 in the Official Jazz and Blues Albums Chart and number 2 in the Official Americana Albums Chart.
 It peaked at number four in the UK Independent Albums Chart, having been number one on the UK Independent Album Breakers Chart.
 In January 2023, The Official Charts Company announced that Shining in the Half Light had reached number 39 out of the top 40 best selling albums in the Official Americana Albums Chart in 2022.

-At the 2023 UKBlues Awards, Bailey was given three accolades for 'Artist of the Year', 'Vocalist of the Year', and 'Album of the Year'.
-Her third such triumph as 'Artist of the Year' (2020, 2021, and 2023), means that she is not eligible to win that award again, but instead was inducted into the UKBlues Hall of Fame.
+At the 2023 UK Blues Awards, Bailey was given three accolades for 'Artist of the Year', 'Vocalist of the Year', and 'Album of the Year'.
+Her third such triumph as 'Artist of the Year' (2020, 2021, and 2023), means that she is not eligible to win that award again, but instead was inducted into the UK Blues Hall of Fame.

-Bailey has won a number of awards within the UK Americana scene including in 2022 'Live Artist of the Year' and also 'Artist of the Year' In 2023 she was awarded with 'Live Artist of the Year' and appeared on stage performing at the UK Americana Music Honors & Awards.
+Bailey has won a number of awards within the UK Americana scene including in 2022 'Live Artist of the Year' and also 'Artist of the Year'.
+In 2023 she was awarded with 'Live Artist of the Year' and appeared on stage performing at the UK Americana Music Honors & Awards.

 Her live album, Live at the Fire Station, was released on 15 March 2024.
 Beneath the Neon Glow peaked in the UK Albums Chart at number 12.

 Touring

 In 2022, Bailey was confirmed as the support act for the 50th Anniversary American Pie Tour by Don McLean in September and October that year.
-This was preceded in August with her slot on Joe Bonamassa's Keeping the Blues Alive at Sea Cruise.
-She has previously supplied guest support roles for tours for Jools Holland, Don McLean, Van Morrison, Walter Trout, Kitty, Daisy & Lewis, Mike Farris, the Kris Barras Band and King King.
+This was preceded in August by her appearance on Joe Bonamassa's Keeping the Blues Alive at Sea Cruise.

+She has previously provided guest support on tours by Jools Holland, Van Morrison, Walter Trout, Kitty, Daisy & Lewis, Mike Farris, the Kris Barras Band and King King.
 Bailey also performed at the 2021 Cheltenham Music Festival.

+In June 2025, Bailey supported Rag'n'Bone Man on selected dates of his UK tour, including an appearance at Llangollen Pavilion on 27 June 2025, where they performed together on stage on the song "Anywhere Away from Here".
+Bailey sang the vocal part originally recorded by Pink on Rag'n'Bone Man's album, Life by Misadventure.

-On 29 June 2024, she played on the Avalon Stage at the Glastonbury Festival.
+On 29 June 2024, Bailey performed on the Avalon Stage at the Glastonbury Festival.